 What is drift diving?
-20 awesome drift diving tips to help you enjoy your first drift dive in safety
+20 awesome drift diving tips for beginners to help you enjoy your first drift dive in safety

-I personally love drift diving.
-It’s the equivalent of flying, but you’re underwater and weightless.
-It’s an effortless scuba dive and can be a lot of fun to do.
+I personally love drift diving as it’s an effortless way to scuba dive and is be a lot of fun to do.

 Why do a drift dive?